 Changing topics, Mikah asked about the coverage of the Risek system, and the fact that local authorities were denying the event was a terror attack?
 The agent admitted that, while his office was not working that issue, he had been 'educated' on it, due to his work with the Knights.
 He pointed out that the reaction by Rhylanor Authorities was economic.
 He said they were trying to keep fear and panic from spreading, so the governments didn't have to spend money and resources responding to that.
 He made a guess about how much the local government and Duke were spending in Rhylanor already, because of the details her crew revealed in Jae Tellona.
 He could detail a number of costs as well as lost time, which could be spent on other issues.
 He then pointed out these costs were minor because the campaign to keep the public happy had largely been successful.
 That and the fact they didn't need pay deeper costs since the crisis had been resolved.
 He gave her a meaningful look saying, "You should know that more than anyone."

 When Mikah asked about Gergo Sipos and the lost toe, the look on the agent's face showed he had no idea what she was talking about.
 Mikah waved it away and switched to asking about Lord William.
 When the agent asked "As far as?" she asked why he was as plugged-in as he was?
 The agent just said "the guy must love information", pointing out he was an academic.
 Eventually, they arrived at the exposition entry and Mikah paid Cr 20 before getting out.
 After paying a Cr 15 fee for the museum, Mikah came to a room where the collection was described as a high-level overview.
 Rhylanor, as an important regional capital and location, received and had organizations gather many samples from all over local and not so local space.
 In addition, they benefitted from collections shared by the authorities in neighboring sectors.
-Once the regional collections were explained, along with some specific highlights and general trends, the layout of galleries was explained and Mikah could decide where she wanted to commit her time before returning to the berth for dinner.Brian's Visit To the Salvager Station
+The regional collections were explained, along with some specific highlights and general trends.
+The layout of galleries was explained and Mikah could decide where she wanted to commit her time before returning to the berth for dinner.Brian's Visit To the Salvager Station

 When the shuttle arrived at the salvager platform, Brian disembarked and said he was there to see Talan Salagon.
 He was directed to a waiting area while they paged Salagon into the office.
 Eventually the guy came in, saying he was leading a team that was cutting some systems from a wreck.
 After the introductions were done, Salagon took Brian on the nickle tour.
 As he was shown around, Brian was impressed with the variety of ships and systems they had available.
 Not only did he show Brian around the station itself, but led him through a hall of monitors displaying many of the ships they had 'orbiting' the station, attached to mooring 'droids.

 The classes of vessels ranged from merchanters of many sizes, to armed freighters and yachts.
 Some were larger than they could accommodate in their work bays.
 He saw a few ships labeled as armored yachts, which Brian was certain once served as corsairs or other raiders.
-As they walked, Brian mentioned that he needed a fuel purification plant, in addition to the 'droid.
+While they walked, Brian mentioned that he needed a fuel purification plant, in addition to the 'droid.
 That made Salagon more comfortable, explaining why Brian came all the way out there?
-Once Salagon relaxed, Brian also decided to ease into another line of conversation, making sure no one else was close enough to overhear.
-As Salagon asked about their current ship's systems and the purification plant, Brian said a 'previous owner' had installed a safe, for smuggling, inside the plant machinery, which made it useless.
+With Salagon relaxed, Brian also decided to ease into another line of conversation, making sure no one else was close enough to overhear.
+Salagon asked about their current ship's systems and the purification plant.
+Brian said a 'previous owner' had installed a safe, for smuggling, inside the plant machinery, which made it useless.

 The safe was large enough to transport 'less than one ton' of contraband, and would still be usable if they had not cut the door off of it when they discovered it was there.
-As the conversation evolved, Brian edged it into asking how would one repair or replace the purification plant and build in such spaces if they wanted to?
+The conversation evolved and Brian edged it into asking how would one repair or replace the purification plant and build in such spaces if they wanted to?
 Salagon was no slouch when it came to hidden compartments, and he explained a number of options once he learned they had a Stingray class yacht.
 The bad news was that, as Brian expected, all those methods cost them some other kind of space with the least disruptive costing cargo space.
 Salagon also commented on a number of issues that could cause which might get the attention of customs inspectors.
 That was a bad enough idea that Brian figured it was too much effort for too little reward, and much too much risk.

 As they finished the walk and talk, Brian had gotten a much better handle on their options for "hidden and secure bays" and shipboard security while also getting an appreciation for what the salvagers had to offer.
 On the other hand, Salagon had a better idea how he could help Brian.
 Since Brian wanted to either do the work personally or supervise and use his own engineering staff, Salagon was sure he could both sell the ship a unit and rent a bay.
 So there would be profit in it.
 It was not until they got back to the office that he sprung it on Brian that they had a 250 ton Stingray class yacht in their fleet of recovered craft!
 When he did spill the beans on that, Salagon said it had been recovered after colliding with an in-system work craft nose on.